santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 	- Motivation clearly defined ("I want to ....")
 	- Expected Outcome clearly articulated ("So I can ....")
 - What similar products exist to fulfil these goals (coffee pills, etc)?
-	- what is their market position relative to coffee?
+	- What is their market position relative to coffee?
-- what features exist in each of these products?
+	- What features exist in each of these products?
-	- how well do they meet customer needs?
+	- How well do they meet customer needs?
-	- what limitations do they have?
+	- What limitations do they have?
+	- Make sure to include coffee (the drink) itself in this analysis

 **Answer:** [[Research Task 2]]